Architecture

 D3D12Native compositor with window binding.
 Command queue managed per session.

 VulkanNative compositor with swapchain management.
-MoltenVK path available on macOS.
+MoltenVK path available on macOS; the Android compositor is Vulkan-native.

 MetalNative compositor with sim_display weaver and window binding. macOS primary path.